the-other-mariana/lagrange-for-gini-croatia/README.md

 ![alt text](https://github.com/the-other-mariana/lagrange-for-gini-croatia/blob/master/results/performance-hrv.png?raw=true)

-Monte Carlo Simulation is presented here, where the amount of tests varies to see how it works. <br />
+Monte Carlo Simulation is presented here in order to integrate the Lorenz Curve and get the Gini Coefficient, where the amount of tests increases to show how it works. <br />

 ![alt text](https://github.com/the-other-mariana/lagrange-for-gini-croatia/blob/master/results/monte-carlo-gif2.gif) <br />